 DON’T: Put your self-worth in the hands of your husband

-One benefit of staying with an inattentive partner, even when you are feeling unhappy, is that you get to re-experience your childhood conditions.
+When you’re with an inattentive partner, you get to re-experience your childhood conditions when you are feeling unhappy.
 And this makes you feel familiar and “normal.”
-Another one is that you don’t need to be responsible for loving and valuing yourself.
-You can leave that up to your partner.
+This way, you can end up feeling that you don’t need to be responsible for loving and valuing yourself.

 When we control and manipulate others, we are trying to make them behave and think the way we want them to.
 You may gain a false sense of control, certainty, and power, but the price is huge.